7 Best Moka Pot Recipes Anyone Can Master

 Is there anything better than sitting by a sun-kissed patio with some guava pastries and a warm mug of Cuban coffee on a Sunday morning?
 I want to round up our Moka pot recipes with a traditional Cuban brew.

-Add sugar and one teaspoon of freshly brewed coffee into the jug.
-Place the Moka pot back on the stove to keep it brewing for two more minutes.
+• Add sugar and a teaspoon of brewed coffee to the jug while the Moka pot continues to brew.

 7. Brew Tea In A Moka Pot